Ten weird and scary fish for Halloween!

 The Bobbit worm

-They say a picture tells a thousand words but what this one doesn’t tell is the story of the thousand legs.
-These giant worms look for all the world like giant centipedes but can reach more than 2m in length and with infinitely more appendages.
-They are so rare that it’s taken a while for pictures to find their way onto the Internet, although can find some close-up shots of The Thing in St Lucia in this article.
+They say a picture tells a thousand words but what the picture above doesn’t tell is the story of the thousand legs.
+Bobbit worms look for all the world like giant centipedes but can reach more than 2m in length and have infinitely more appendages.

-The Bobbit worm’s revolting appearance takes its name from the revolting tale of John and Lorena Bobbitt, the latter of whom chopped off the former’s privates – so the name is possibly a reference to the worm’s scissor-like jaws, also capable of separating much-needed appendages from their owners.
+The Bobbit worm’s revolting appearance takes its name from the revolting tale of John and Lorena Bobbitt, the latter of whom chopped off the former’s privates – a possible reference to the worm’s scissor-like jaws, which are also capable of separating much-needed appendages from their owners.

 Almost as strange as the Bobbit worm’s weird appearance is its scientific name: Eunice aphroditois.
-Given that Aphrodite is the goddess of love, it seems likely that whoever named it was taking the mickey, or had been in the pub waaaaay too long.
+Given that Aphrodite is the goddess of love, it seems likely that whoever named it might have drunk a bit too much of the pumpkin-spiced wine.

 Dragonfish

 A fish as deserving of its name as it would be had it been given a starring role in an underwater version of Game of Thrones.
-Dragonfish are a group of aggressive deep-sea predators, and the very weird and scary-looking.
+Dragonfish are a group of aggressive deep-sea predators, and they are very weird and very scary-looking.

-Sloane’s viperfish (Chauliodus sloani, pictured above) is the current world record holder for tooth-to-body size of any living fish known to science, so large that the fish is unable to properly close its mouth.
+Sloane’s viperfish (Chauliodus sloani, pictured above) is the current world record holder for tooth-to-body size of any living fish known to science.
+Its teeth are so large that the fish is unable to properly close its mouth.

 Wolf eel